The Unstoppable Rise Of Jesse Watters, 'Golden Boy' Of Trump's Favorite Network

 So over time, Watters started to occasionally drop the ambush interview in favor of an easily repeatable format familiar to fans of Jay Leno’s “Jaywalking” bits.
 In these segments, Watters interviewed people in public, hoping they’d say something inaccurate or do something dumb.
 But Watters’ version of “Jaywalking” differed from Leno’s in one unmistakable manner: Watters’ man-on-the-street bits almost always played off of conservative stereotypes — especially those revolving around the young, educated, liberal or drug-using.

-“One of Bill’s talents was sort of finding these fault lines in topics where you’d be able to spook the audience and pit people on both sides [against one another],” Brennan told HuffPost. “[Watters] has picked up some of the skills that Bill had, as far as identifying these cultural fault lines.”
+“One of Bill’s talents was sort of finding these fault lines in topics where you’d be able to split the audience and get people on both sides [interested],” Brennan told HuffPost. “[Watters] has picked up some of the skills that Bill had, as far as identifying these cultural fault lines.”

 Over hundreds of segments, Watters depicted Ivy League students as pretentious and entitled.
 He made the homeless look like drug-addicted freeloaders and asked if he could hold a “straight pride parade.”
 He mocked the notion that men shouldn’t be able to compliment a woman’s physical appearance at work.
 He marched around Boston in snow dismissing the threat of global warming (“If the Earth starts to cool, would we get less snow?” he asked).
 When a student at the University of Missouri told Watters that “a swastika was painted on someone’s door in human feces,” Watters belittled what could have been seen as a hate crime by yelling, “Poop swastika!”

-Note: CORRECTION: A quote from Owen Brennan regarding O’Reilly’s ability to identify cultural fault lines has been updated to correct a transcription error, which initially suggested he tried to “spook the audience and pit people” against each other.